YuqiL1/yuqil1.github.io/_pages/about.md

 - *2024* Leo Koguan Scholarship
 - *2024* Second Prize in Oral Presentation at the Changping Laboratory Ph.D.
 Forum
 - *2024* Academic Excellence Award at the Peking University Forum on Advanced Interdisciplinary Studies
-- *2022* Outstanding Graduate of Liaoning Province
+- *2022* Outstanding Graduate of Liaoning Province (Top 1 in College of Life and Health Sciences, NEU)
-- *2021* Outstanding Student of Shenyang
+- *2021* Outstanding Student of Shenyang (Top 1 in College of Life and Health Sciences, NEU)
 - *2021* Honorable Mention of Mathematical Contest In Modeling Certificate of Achievement
 - *2020* National Second Prize in China Undergraduate Mathematical Contest in Modeling
-- *2020* China National Scholarship
+- *2020* China National Scholarship (Top 1 in College of Life and Health Sciences, NEU)

 # 📖 Educations
 - *2022.06 - 2025.04 (now)*, Ph.D. in Integrated Life Sciences (Physics), Academy for Advanced Interdisciplinary Studies, Peking University